 As mediator, Mark helps his clients from as early as the time they first consider to separate.
 He can help develop short-term and long-term plans to separate and divorce, and help you reach agreements without court intervention or unnecessary acrimony.
 With his experience, Mark understands the challenges of divorce, and legal and financial factors that may have implications for agreements.

 Mark’s approach is to help clients achieve reality-based solutions that are supportive of their long-term goals, needs, and interests.
 Although Mark is based in Seattle, he offers virtual on-line mediation for people throughout Washington State.

-Mark has obtained Certified Divorce Financial Analyst® certification to better help clients address financial considerations when divorcing.
+In 2017, Mark obtained Certified Divorce Financial Analyst® certification to better help clients address financial considerations when divorcing.
 He is a Fellow of the American Academy of Matrimonial Lawyers, which reflects recognition in the area of family law and meeting exacting knowledge and ethics standards.
 Mark was rated among the “Top 25” Family Law attorneys in Washington by Washington Law & Politics Magazine in 2009, and has received numerous awards and honors, including the 2018 “President’s Award” from Collaborative Professionals of Washington, the 2005 “Attorney of the Year” award from the Family Law Section of the Washington State Bar Association.
 He has been designated as a “Super Lawyer” by Washington Law and Politics magazine annually since 2007, has the highest possible rating on the website Avvo, is recognized by Best Lawyers in America in 3 distinct areas, and has an “AV” (preeminent) peer-review rating in Martindale-Hubbell.

 Mark has taught and written extensively about divorce and about dispute resolution, and has been a contributor to journals and books.
 Mark lives in Seattle with his wife and loves to ride his bicycle.